groundswellaudio/swl-variant/README.md

 ## Testing

-The tests come from the LLVM test suite repo.
-You don't need to use LLVM-lit, though : just compile ./test/all_tests.cpp as follow :
+The tests come from the LLVM test suite. \
+To run them, compile `all_tests.cpp` as follow : \
-`clang++ -std=c++20 ./test/all_test.cpp`
+`clang++ -std=c++20 ./test/all_tests.cpp`

-To run it, pass a string containing a prefix of the command necessary to compile a C++20 file, with the root directory and the ./test directory in the include paths.
+Then, run the resulting executable by passing it a string containing a prefix of the command necessary to compile a C++20 file with your compiler of choice, with the root directory and the ./test directory in the include paths, *and* specifying the output path for compilation of individual tests.

 For example :
-`./a.out clang++ -std=c++20 -I . -I ..`
+`./a.out clang++ -std=c++20 -I . -I .. -o ./tmp_test`

+Some test files succeed by not compiling, so you will see some errors. \
+(this is a bit spartan, it would be nice to have a cleaner way of running all the tests).

 ## Implementation divergence